What are we doing?

 We want the Guildhall to be a place for bands and events again.
 It used to draw big crowds for performers such as Queen and David Bowie.

-Investing and upgrading the systems will help this building play a bigger role in the city centre and in the lives of Plymouth people who will enjoy a new era of entertainment.
+Investing and upgrading the systems will help this building play a bigger role in the city centre and in the lives of Plymouth people.

 It’s a hugely important building.
 The Guildhall, including Great Hall, Assize Courts and former City Treasury was built in the 1870s but reduced to a shell during the Blitz.
 They survived the threat of demolition by one single Council vote in 1951 and became a focus of Plymouth's rebuilding.
 It was one of the few damaged buildings to be restored rather than rebuilt.